quicwg/wg-materials/ietf103/minutes.md

 Cullen: I don't think we understand these in any protocols!
 Would the chairs change the question to "do you have enough info today to decide the other questions".

-Martin Seeman: There's been an analysis of geolocation, but not for VPN or NATs.
+Marten Seemann: There's been an analysis of geolocation, but not for VPN or NATs.
 You can get the RTT from the VPN endpoint and the server.

 Lars: That's just for TCP proxies.